mickem/nscp-docs/reference/windows/CheckDisk.rst

     | Multiple options can be used to check more then one drive or wildcards can be used to indicate multiple drives to check.
 Examples: drive=c, drive=d:, drive=*, drive=all-volumes, drive=all-drives

 .. option:: ignore-unreadable
-    :synopsis: Ignore drives which are not reachable by the current user.
+    :synopsis: DEPRECATED (manually set filter instead) Ignore drives which are not reachable by the current user.

-    | Ignore drives which are not reachable by the current user.
+    | DEPRECATED (manually set filter instead) Ignore drives which are not reachable by the current user.
     | For instance Microsoft Office creates a drive which cannot be read by normal users.

 .. option:: mounted
-    :synopsis: Show only mounted rives i.e. drives which have a mount point.
+    :synopsis: DEPRECATED (this is now default) Show only mounted rives i.e. drives which have a mount point.

-    | Show only mounted rives i.e. drives which have a mount point.
+    | DEPRECATED (this is now default) Show only mounted rives i.e. drives which have a mount point.

 .. option:: magic
     :synopsis: Magic number for use with scaling drive sizes.